-He found our website, and based on the information he provided, including his heart attack with 2 stents and a good stress test within past 12 months (which always helps on CAD cases), we were confident we could get him a much better offer than $1,392 per month.
+He found our website when searching for life insurance for seniors and based on the information he provided, including his heart attack with 2 stents and a good stress test within past 12 months (which always helps on CAD cases), we were confident we could get him a much better offer than $1,392 per month.

 We quoted him some conservative possible offers that we thought we could get him from other insurance companies, which were $350,000- 15 year term rates of $639 to $851 per month as a range of the cost, along with some longer duration rates, and he decided to re-apply.

 He just had an insurance exam in the past couple of months for this other insurance company, so we were able to use that exam and lab results for the new company.